aptible/www.aptible.com/content/posts/most_popular_languages_in_digital_health.md

   }
 </script>

 As this is the first time we have collected this data, we can’t make any definitive claims about trends.
-That said there are a couple similar surveys done on broader audiences, [RedMonk survey on popular programming languages](http://redmonk.com/sogrady/2015/07/01/language-rankings-6-15/) and [BuiltWith’s Framework Usage Statistics](http://trends.builtwith.com/framework) The differences are somewhat illustrative.
+There are other sources of data for the general tech community, such as [RedMonk's survey](http://redmonk.com/sogrady/2015/07/01/language-rankings-6-15/) on popular programming languages and [BuiltWith’s Framework Usage Statistics](http://trends.builtwith.com/framework).

 <table class="simple-ranking-table">
   <thead>
-    <tr><th colspan="2">RedMonk Rank</th></tr>
+    <tr><th colspan="2">RedMonk Language Ranks</th></tr>
   </thead>
   <tbody>
     <tr><td>1</td><td>JavaScript</td></tr>